Changes to University Maternity and Adoption Pay

 - Checklist for managers - Find out what you and your employee need to know before, during and after their maternity leave.

-- Warwick Academic Returners Fellowship policy (December 2022) - Learn about the Academic Returners Fellowship and what your options are as someone on an academic pathway who'll be returning to work from long-term leave (e.g. maternity/adoption, extended paternity, etc)
+- Warwick Academic Returners Fellowship policy Link opens in a new window (December 2022) - Learn about the Academic Returners Fellowship and what your options are as someone on an academic pathway who'll be returning to work from long-term leave (e.g. maternity/adoption, extended paternity, etc)

 Process for recruiting Maternity Leave cover